Are you looking for a challenging day walk that has stunning back-country scenery? Well, check out the Lake Rotoiti Circuit.

 Find out more today

-For more information on what to bring on the Lake Rotoiti Circuit and other great day walks in New Zealand.
+For more information on what to bring on your Nelson Lakes National Park walk and any other great day walks in New Zealand.
 Check my blog on what to take hiking.

 Expect some variation in times depending on conditions and personal fitness levels.
 I’ve graded this a medium/hard walk, there’s a short climb from the lake to the Mt Robert road.
 The Lakeside Track is undulating; with the rest of the walk flat.
 The tracks are well-defined and well-marked.
 The major streams have bridges and the total walking time between 7 and 10 hours.